 Whether you’re a first-time bike commuter or a dedicated mountain biker, riding at night can be an exhilarating experience.
 But traveling along dark streets or singletrack at any speed requires a quality light (or two) to illuminate the way.
-Below we break down our top 14 bike light picks for 2024, which include our favorite headlights, rear lights, and combo light sets.
-Some models balance the needs for both on- and off-road use, while others come with dedicated features for urban riding or serious backcountry pursuits.
-For more information on bike lights, see our comparison table and buying advice below the picks.
+Below we break down our top 15 bike light picks for 2025, which include our favorite headlights, rear lights, and combo light sets from brands like NiteRider, Exposure, Outbound Lighting, Trek, and more.
+Some models balance the need for both on- and off-road use, while others come with dedicated features for urban riding or serious backcountry pursuits.
+For more information on our preferred bike lights, see our comparison table and buying advice below the picks, along with details about our team and testing process.

 Our Team's Bike Light Picks